Piece of My Heart (film): Plot summary

 In the present, an adult Flora Thornley receives a rejection letter from her lost daughter, whom she was coerced into giving up for adoption while residing at a home for unwed mothers in 1960s New Zealand.
 Flora lives in Hamilton with her husband and two sons who are unaware of her past as a teenage mother.
 Without informing her family, Flora hitchhikes to Dunedin where she reunites with Kat, whom she befriended at the unwed mothers' home.
 Kat has become a nurse and has taken in a pregnant teenager she found begging in a supermarket carpark.

 In the past, a teenage Flora becomes pregnant after having sexual intercourse with her university-age boyfriend.
 Since premarital sex and abortion are frowned upon in 1960s New Zealand, Flora's parents send her to a home for unwed mothers.
-Flora and the other young mothers are mistreated and humiliated by the matron, who force them to work long hours in the home's laundry business.
+Flora and the other young mothers are mistreated and humiliated by the matron, who forces them to work long hours in the home's laundry business.
 During her time there, Flora befriends a teenage Kat and a younger 13 year old girl, who was impregnated by her father.

 After the 13 year old girl commits suicide, the matron promises Flora and Kat that they will be able to parent their infant daughter and son if they do not report their friend's death to the Police.
 However, the matron reneges on her promise and their children are separated from them in a closed adoption.
 Enraged, Kat attacks the matron and is sedated as punishment.

-Returning to the present, the film deals with Flora's husband confronting her about her past while Kat helps the pregnant teenager as means of coming to terms with her past.
+Returning to the present, the film deals with Flora's husband confronting her about her past while Kat helps the pregnant teenager as a means of coming to terms with her past.
 Flora also learns that the father of her child died in an untimely car accident at the age of 21.